Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-If you're visiting for tourism and plan to stay for 90 days or less, you generally won't need a visa to enter Colombia.
-Immigration Officers have discretion to refuse you entry, even if you fulfil the usual criteria for visa-free entry.
-You may need to provide evidence of return or onward travel.
+If you're visiting for tourism for 90 days or less, you generally won't need a visa to enter Colombia.
+Immigration Officers have discretion to refuse entry, even if you fulfil the usual criteria for visa-free entry.
+You may need to give evidence of return or onward travel.

-In other circumstances, you'll need to arrange a visa before you travel.
+In other circumstances, you must arrange a visa before you travel.